malsobay/empirica-copilot/README.md

 ## Quick start

-1. Install dependencies in `client/` and `server/`.
-2. Start your CLI coding agent in this repository.
+1. Start your CLI coding agent in this repository.
-3. Ask the agent to start building a new Empirica experiment using the skills in `.github/skills/` (or by following those `SKILL.md` files directly).
+2. Ask the agent to start building a new Empirica experiment using the skills in `.github/skills/`, e.g. "Using the spec and implementation skills, I want you to help me create a new experiment".
+The agent should begin by interviewing you about the experiment to determine the specifications, and then proceeding to an initial implementation, from which you can iterate by giving feedback.
-4. Run Empirica from the repo root (`empirica`) when prompted by your workflow.
+3. Run `empirica` at various points in the process to test the implementation and give more detailed feedback to the agent.

 ## Using this repo without GitHub Copilot (e.g., Claude Code)